 PSC 520.
 THE AMERICAN PRESIDENCY.
 Emphasis on executive branch of the federal government.
+3 community development and voting.
+A semester project and written report are required.
 3

 PSC 522.
 GOVERNMENT REGULATION OF BUSINESS.
 Methods and types of government control, organization and procedures of administrative agencies, development, principles, and influences of administrative law, judicial interpretation.
 3